 Romney sparks new 2016 competition among Republicans

-DES MOINES, Iowa (AP) — Three high-profile Republicans from the party’s mainstream are suddenly competing for the same group of elite donors and staffing talent with Mitt Romney’s eyeing a third run for president in 2016.
+DES MOINES, Iowa (AP) — Three high-profile Republicans from the party’s mainstream are suddenly competing for the same group of elite donors and staffing talent with Mitt Romney’s move in the past week toward launching a third run for president in 2016 elections.

-And that list — Romney, New Jersey Gov. Chris Christie and former Florida Gov. Jeb Bush — doesn’t even include Midwestern governors like Wisconsin’s Scott Walker, who also fit the mold of accomplished, economic-minded executives driven as much by a pragmatic approach to governing as their conservative ideology.
+And that list — Romney, New Jersey Gov. Chris Christie and former Florida Gov. Jeb Bush — doesn’t even include a group of Midwestern governors, led by Wisconsin’s Scott Walker, who also fit the mold of accomplished, economic-minded executives driven as much by a pragmatic approach to governing as their conservative ideology.

 In the race for the Democratic nomination, Hillary Rodham Clinton has emerged as an early front runner, although she has not yet declared her candidacy.